AXP-OS/axpos-org/content/docs/developer/copysnippets/test_community.md

 - **Verified Boot**: addtional check if verity is enabled (if your device supports _Verified Boot_, (see the [device page](https://axpos.org/devices))
     - connect via ADB (`adb shell`) or open a terminal emulator (e.g. [termux](https://f-droid.org/de/packages/com.termux/)):
     - [ ] enter: `su -c dmctl list devices -v`
         - [ ] add the output to the bottom of this checklist
+    - [ ] enter: `su -c cat /proc/cmdline`
+        - [ ] add the output to the bottom of this checklist

 _Secondary tests which SHOULD succeed when the flavor you are testing is: Pro_